FutureSharks/rpi-security/README.md

 ## How it works

-#### Automatic presence detection
+### Automatic presence detection

 One of my main goals was to have the system completely automatic.
 I didn't want to have to arm or disarm it when leaving or arriving home.
 I figured the easiest way to achieve this was to try and detect the mobile phones of the home occupants.
 Conceptually this was quite simple but in practice it was the most challenging part because:

   - Capturing all packets on a Wi-Fi interface is too resource intensive.
-  - There are presently no good 5Ghz USB Wi-Fi adapters that support monitor mode.
-This means packet monitoring is restricted to 2.4Ghz where most modern mobile phones use 5Ghz now.
   - Mobile phones are not always online and sending packets over Wi-Fi.
 Sometimes they stay unconnected for 15 minutes or longer.
-  - Even with 99% accuracy false alarms are annoying.
+  - Even with 99% accuracy, false alarms are annoying.

-After much testing I used an approach that mixes active (ARP scan) and passive (packet capture) detection over the Wi-Fi adapter based on knowing the MAC addresses of the mobile phones.
+After much testing I used an approach that mixes active (ARP ping) and passive (packet capture) detection over the Wi-Fi adapter based on knowing the MAC addresses of the mobile phones.
 The mobile phone MAC addresses are set in the configuration and rpi-security captures packets on a monitor mode interface with the following filter:

 1. Wi-Fi probe requests from any of the configured MACs.
 2. Any packets sent from the configured MACs to the host running rpi-security.

 The application resets a counter when packets are detected and if the counter goes longer than ~10 minutes the system is armed.
-To eliminate the many false alarms, when transitioning from armed to disarmed state or vice versa, the application performs an ARP scan directed at each of the configured MAC addresses to be sure they are definitely online or offline.
+To eliminate the many false alarms, when transitioning between an armed/disarmed state, the application performs an ARP scan directed at each of the configured MAC addresses to be sure they are definitely online or offline.
 Both iOS and Android will respond to this ARP scan 99% of the time where a ICMP ping is quite unreliable.
 By combining the capture of Wi-Fi probe requests and using ARP scanning, the Wi-Fi frequency doesn't matter because mobile phones send probe requests on both frequencies and ARP scan works across both frequencies too.

 #### Motion detection